 Business Development (BD) basically means pulling in new projects.
 However, that doesn’t have to mean finding brand new clients to get them.
 Sometimes it also simply means mining your own network a little more effectively.
 In short: you might want to start with your own clients.

 Don’t get us wrong, new clients are very important for your CRO or specialty supplier company’s (and its portfolio’s) continued growth.
 But don’t forget to keep tabs on the clients you’ve already worked with – especially if it went well – and check in from time to time on where they are now and what they’re currently working on.
 If you can land another project with a client you’ve worked with before, that means the learning curve is that much shorter (and thus the associated costs will be lower).
 This is also often the fastest way to get a new project going.

-Download our corporate training brochure and learn more about our tailored experiential workshops and training programs that drive high-performing teams, accelerate innovation and boost your sales effectiveness.
+Download our brochure and learn more about our tailored experiential workshops and training programs that drive high-performing teams, accelerate innovation, and boost your sales team effectiveness.